 Being able to adjust your writing tone can be crucial - whether you're writing an email to your boss or crafting content for different audiences.
 How do these tools help with this important aspect?

-ChatGPT excels at tone adjustments.
+ChatGPT excels at tone adjustments and has become even more sophisticated in 2026 with the introduction of "Persona Modes" that can mimic specific professional voices or brand guidelines.
 It can transform your text from formal to casual, technical to simple, enthusiastic to reserved, and just about any other tone shift you can imagine.
 Because it understands context so well, these transformations usually preserve your core message while significantly altering the delivery.

 I've found this particularly useful when writing for different clients who each have their own preferred style.
 With ChatGPT, I can write in my natural voice and then quickly adjust the content to match each client's tone preferences.
 This has saved me countless hours of meticulous rewriting.